friedrith/contributing-generator/src/features/contributing/utils/templates/CONTRIBUTING.md

 - Favor micro library over swiss army knives (rimraf, ncp vs. fs-extra)
 - Be awesome

-> use commands `yarn lint` and `yarn format` to be sure your code
-> respect coding rules.

 > You can also use `npx prettier --write .` to fix prettier errors

+{{/coding}}

 {{#commit}}

 ## Commit Rules

-To help everyone with understanding the commit history of commitlint the following commit rules are enforced.
+To help everyone with understanding the commit history of commitlint the following commit rules are enforced:

 - [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/)
 - present tense
 - maximum of 100 characters
 - for bugs, includes the github tag of the issue in the description.
 - message format of `$type($scope): $message`

-These are the authorized types:

-- build
-- ci
-- chore
-- docs
-- feat
-- fix
-- perf
-- refactor
-- revert
-- style
-- test
+- use authorized types: build, ci, chore, docs, feat, fix, perf, refactor, revert, style, test

 > Using the right type is really important since it is used to increase the version number automatically.